 Each row stands on its own in the P&L; their cash + card columns sum independently.
 The fee math runs per row, which means it's correct whether you split or not.

-04 How totals reconcile
+04 How do the day's totals reconcile?

 - Day gross = sum of all rows' cash + card.